Ohara124c41/Ohara124c41.github.io/_posts/2020-02-19-EITD-minor.md

 industrial: true
 partner_key: eitdigital
 header-img: "img/partners/EIT_Digital.jpg"
+excerpt: "EIT Digital I&E Minor; LABELEDBY MVP to startup; Rennes smart-city platform; AlphaLink's Smart FC UAV control productization"
 ---

+# From Classroom to Company My Journey Through the EIT Digital Innovation and Entrepreneurship Minor

+**By Christopher O'Hara**

+---

 > Purpose: This post explains how the Innovation and Entrepreneurship Minor in the EIT Digital Master School shaped my path as a system architect.
 Through three projects between 2018 and 2019 I learned how to pivot vision into MVP, align innovation with civic stakeholders, and turn a technical prototype into a product.
 Two of these projects became real companies and all three taught me lessons in connecting engineering with business and society.
-# From Classroom to Company My Journey Through the EIT Digital Innovation and Entrepreneurship Minor

-**By Christopher O'Hara**

----

 ## Featured Interviews
 [Meet Our Students Christopher Ohara – EIT Digital](https://www.eitdigital.eu/newsroom/news/archive/meet-our-students-christopher-ohara/)